jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.37 SnapPourPoints

-Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood..
+Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood.

 *Parameters*: